pwbriggs/music-assistant.github.io/docs/ui.md

 ![image](assets/screenshots/UI-artist-view.png)

-Album and Track Views look the same as the above except there is no album artist filter icon
+Album and Track Views look the same as the above except there is no album artist filter icon and the track view has an [ADD VIA URL](music-providers/builtin.md) option.

 A red dot on the search icon ![image](assets/icons/search-icon.png) indicates that the viewed results are subject to filtering by search.
 This is useful if the search box has been closed.